Migrate your MySQL database to Azure Database for MySQL - Flexible Server using dump and restore

 To step through this how-to guide, you need to have:

-- Create Azure Database for MySQL server - Azure portal
+- An Azure Database for MySQL flexible server instance - Azure portal

 - mysqldump command-line utility installed on a machine.

 - MySQL Workbench or another third-party MySQL tool to do dump and restore commands.

 If you are looking to migrate large databases with database sizes more than 1 TBs, you may want to consider using community tools like mydumper/myloader which supports parallel export and import.
 Learn how to migrate large MySQL databases.